-What can I choose as my username?You're free to select a username of your choice.
+You're free to select a username of your choice.
 Many of our reviewers choose to keep it simple and use their first name only, while others are happy to display their full name.

-If you'd prefer to be anonymous, you can choose something other than your name—just make sure it's appropriate for a review platform and in line with our User Guidelines (US version, UK version).
+If you'd prefer to be anonymous, you can choose something other than your name—just make sure it's appropriate for a review platform and in line with our Guidelines for Reviewers (US version, UK version).
 For example, your username shouldn't seek to impersonate somebody else, or include anything offensive like hate speech, profanities, defamatory statements, or advertising.

 Why have you used my full name?